Combination Margetuximab, Retifanlimab, Tebotelimab, and Chemotherapy Phase 2/3 Trial in HER2+ Gastric/GEJ Cancer (MAHOGANY)

 This is a Phase 2/3, randomized, open-label study for the treatment of patients with HER2-positive Gastric cancer (GC) or Gastroesophageal Junction (GEJ) cancer conducted in two parts.

-Part A is a single-arm cohort (Cohort A, 40 to 110 patients) will evaluate safety and efficacy of margetuximab plus retifanlimab.
+Part A is a single-arm cohort (Cohort A, 40 to 110 participants) will evaluate safety and efficacy of margetuximab plus retifanlimab.

-Part B has 2 subparts.
-Cohort B1 has 4 arms (50 patients/arm).
-Patients will be randomized to margetuximab plus retifanlimab plus chemotherapy, margetuximab plus tebotelimab, plus chemotherapy, margetuximab plus chemotherapy, or trastuzumab plus chemotherapy.
-The most effective combination with margetuximab from Cohort B1 will be used in Cohort B2.
+Part B Part 1 has 4 arms (50 patients/arm).
+Participants will be randomized to margetuximab plus retifanlimab plus chemotherapy, margetuximab plus tebotelimab, plus chemotherapy, margetuximab plus chemotherapy, or trastuzumab plus chemotherapy.

 Study Overview